globally between 2020-22

 Over 20,000 people have benefited from it between May - December 2020.

 CLASSROOM STUDENT PROTECTION

-A special provision has been made to provide 1,000 litres of free sanitisers to 200 schools that Dev Aditya works with to make them safer.
+A special provision led by him made 1,000 liters of free sanitizers to 200 schools that Dev Aditya worked with to make them safer. at that crucial time

-The teacher and trainer of tomorrow built with Artificial Intelligence
+The teacher and trainer of tomorrow providing access to a teacher to absolutely anyone and anywhere built using Artificial Intelligence

 In 2020, all training provided by Otermans Institute was brought to a grinding halt by the COVID-19 pandemic.
-To tackle this Dev Aditya at first launched the Lessons for humanity series which was used by 20,000 people at the height of the first lockdown, and then he launched a Digital training series called Project OI Digital Training with the help of many trainers from UK universities like the University of Cambridge, University College London, Birmingham City University, Brunel University London, among others.
-However it was clear that without a quick technological solution that could bring a teacher or a trainer to learners who needed it the most, such upskilling interventions would not be accessible to millions of learners globally.
-This expedited his work on creating an artificial intelligence solution to provide Otermans Institute's training to the world and OI AI was born.
-OI AI is currently being tested in the UK and Nepal.
-It is also testing its impact on training students in Nepal and BCF United Nations camp in Kurdistan Iraq.
+To tackle this Dev Aditya first launched the Lessons for humanity series which was used by 20,000 people at the height of the first lockdown, and then he launched a Digital training series called Project OI Digital Training.
+However, it was clear that without a quick technological solution that could bring a teacher or a trainer to learners who needed it the most, such upskilling interventions would continue to not be accessible to millions of learners globally.
+This expedited his work on creating an Artificial Intelligence solution to provide Otermans Institute's training to the world and OIAI was born.

 OIAI is a humanlike AI-driven teacher that can be accessed by anyone with a smart device and low latency internet 24/7.
 It was initially tested on training students in South Africa and BCF United Nations camp in Kurdistan Iraq in 2021.
 OIAI was launched to train and upskill people displaced by war or violence and has since started to disrupt traditional in-person and digital training provisions globally.

 OIAI aims to give a personalised teacher on-demand to everyone globally.